Menu

 2013 Emily Kaiser Thelin is associate creative director at Apple and was previously content director at Blue Bottle Coffee and editorial director for recipes at the organic meal kit delivery company, Sun Basket.
 Her biographical cookbook about culinary legend and Alzheimer’s advocate Paula Wolfert, Unforgettable: The Bold Flavors of Paula Wolfert’s Renegade Life was published in April 2017, continues to receive accolades and critical acclaim.

-2012 Twilight Greenaway is executive editor at Civil Eats, a daily news source for critical thought about the American food system.
-She has been writing and editing for the web since 2000.
-Her work has appeared in The New York Times, The Salt (NPR’s food blog), The Guardian, the Bay Citizen, Food & Wine, Mother Jones, Gastronomica, Modern Farmer, TakePart, and on Grist, where she was the food editor in 2011 and 2012.
-Visit her climate change newsletter, The Window.
+2012 Twilight Greenaway is currently reporting on climate and equity through a grant from the UC Berkeley School of Journalism.
+She is the former managing and executive editor at Civil Eats, a daily news source for critical thought about the American food system.
+Her work has appeared in The New York Times, The Guardian, Food & Wine, Mother Jones, and on Grist among other outlets.
+She also writes The Window, a climate-focused newsletter.

 2011 Sarah Henry is the author of Hungry for Change (2018) and Farmsteads of the California Coast (2016).
 For Running Press, she teamed up with chef Preeti Mistry to co-write her memoir The Juhu Beach Club Cookbook: Indian Spice, Oakland Soul (2017).
 She has written about food matters for The Washington Post, Plate, Eater SF, San Francisco Chronicle, and Edible San Francisco.
 Her work has also appeared in the anthology Best Food Writing (2014 & 2015).